 - Rebounding – I talked before about this, but I spend a few minutes a day jumping on a mini-trampoline to get my blood flowing and increase lymph drainage.

-- Exercise – I’m also making exercise a priority, but concentrating on low-impact exercise like walking and weight training rather than extended cardio.
+- Exercise – I’m also making exercise a priority, but concentrating on low-impact exercises like walking and weight training rather than extended cardio.

-These changes made a big difference for me even before I started taking thyroid medication, and many of these factors are helpful to those with autoimmune disease in general.
+These changes made a big difference for me even before I started taking thyroid medication.
+Many of these factors are helpful to those with autoimmune disease in general.
 A reminder, though: I’m not a doctor and I don’t play one on the internet.
-This post is sharing my personal experience for information purposes only and should not be taken as medical advice.
+I am sharing my personal experience for information purposes only.
+This post should not be taken as medical advice.

-Have you tried any of these things to help boost your thyroid?
-What other changes have you made that has helped?
+Have you tried any of these things to help boost thyroid functioning?
+What other changes have you made that have helped?
 Share below!